BitsOnCoffee/Data/README.md

-# Data
-Implementation of Unit of Work, Repositories and Queries
+# BitsOnCoffee Data LibraryImplementation of Unit of Work, Repositories and Queries.
+This is only the base implementation with no concrete data storage implemented.
+You can implement your own data storage or use [BitsOnCoffee Data.EntityFramework](https://github.com/BitsOnCoffee/Data.EntityFramework) for Entity Framework.###InformationI'm adding a new functionality as I go along with my needs.
+So any pull requests are welcome!